 Applicants are evaluated with respect to (1) undergraduate grade point average; a minimum GPA of 3.0 based on the last 60 hours is required for consideration of admission to degree status; (2) amount, type and scope of undergraduate preparation; and (3) reference letters.
 Final recommendation on a candidate's admission to the MACJ program is made to the Graduate School by the graduate coordinator of the Criminal Justice program.

 Students pursuing the MA degree in criminal justice may follow either a thesis or a non-thesis option.
 Both program options require a minimum of 36 hours, including 24 hours taken in courses numbered 700 or above.
 Core Curriculum.
 All degree candidates are required to complete CJ 802, 893, 894, and 897 with a grade of B or better in each course.
-All core courses should be completed in the first two semesters of study.
+It is recommended that all core courses be completed in the first two semesters of study.
 Students selecting the thesis option may count up to 6 hours of thesis credit toward the required 36-hour total.